leonivandijk/MTGA/README.md

   2. in the second cell, point to the right folder where the data is saved.
   3. see if the GA created a folder named "results".
 This folder should contain a file with a name like "/IOHprofiler_f10005_module_fitness.json".
   4. make sure the "read_ioh_output(folder)" method includes the right path to this results folder.
-  5. Running the cell under the markout cell saying "RUNNING THE NEXT CELL WILL GIVE YOU THE OPTIMIZED GENE SET:", will give you the final result.
-All other cells in this notebook can be used for further analysis.
+  5. Running the cell under the markout cell saying "RUNNING THE NEXT CELL WILL GIVE YOU THE OPTIMIZED GENE SET:", will give you the final result. (the other cells show examples of how data analysis can be used to further evaluate the results)